-As this new strain of the coronavirus was originated in Wuhan, it was being called the “Wuhan virus” or “Chinese coronavirus” but the World Health Organization (WHO) just changed to designation on 2/11/20 to COVID-19: “…we had to find a name that did not refer to a geographical location, an animal, an individual, or group of people, and which is also pronounceable and related to the disease.”
+As this new strain of the coronavirus was originated in Wuhan, it was being called the “Wuhan virus” or “Chinese coronavirus” but the World Health Organization (WHO) changed to designation of the illness on 2/11/20 to COVID-19: “…we had to find a name that did not refer to a geographical location, an animal, an individual, or group of people, and which is also pronounceable and related to the disease.”
 A number of racist incidents around the globe, as well as dramatic impacts on economies, have occurred since the outbreak, related in part to indiscriminate use of the prior name.

 What Is the Coronavirus?

 The coronavirus is a respiratory virus that causes a fever, cough, and shortness of breath.
 The virus gets its name due to the virus being shaped like a small crown.
 While most versions of the coronavirus are harmless and pass through quickly, other forms can be deadly, including the serious MERS and SARs subtypes.

 Symptoms can range from mild to severe.
 This often depends on the person's general health and how strong their immune system is.
 People older than 60 and those with chronic conditions like diabetes, asthma, emphysema, or kidney and liver problems are at higher risk for a more severe illness.

 How Similar and Different Are the Coronavirus Symptoms Compared to Other Illnesses?

 There are several similarities between the common cold, the flu, and the latest coronavirus.
 In addition to many of their symptoms overlapping (although runny nose, sneezing and watery eyes are more consistent with the common cold), they are also similar that most infected patients will have mild disease, with the most at risk for serious problems being those with other medical conditions.